CristianTirelli/cristiantirelli.github.io/_pages/about.md

 My research focuses on scalable and high-quality compilation and optimization techniques for these domains, with particular attention to mapping problems, structural representations of computation, and building tools that scale well without sacrificing performance.

-I try to  combines formal methods, algorithm design, and low-level hardware reasoning to make specialized architectures more programmable and efficient.
+I try to  combines formal methods, algorithm design, and architecture-level optimization to make specialized systems more programmable and efficient.
 Beyond that, I’m also interested in optimization problems, high-performance computing, and security.